MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/quickstart.md

 ## Publish a UGC item

-Once an Item is in draft, you can then push it to a ‘Published’ state using PublishItem.
-Once a UGC item is "Published" its generally searchable and available publicly.
-You need to use the Item.Id returned from the CreateDraftItem response in the Publish.
+Once an item is in draft, you can then push it to a published state using **PublishItem**.
+Once a UGC item is published, its generally searchable and available publicly.
+You need to use the **itemId** returned from the **CreateDraftItem** response.

 ```csharp
 POST  https://YOURTITLEID.playfabapi.com/UserGeneratedContent/PublishItem HTTP/1.1